 This research consistently finds that 80 per cent of students want their institution to be actively incorporate and promote sustainable development, and that over 60 per cent want to learn more about it.

 This is a key part of our mandate to drive student-led sustainability across the country.

 NUS and NUS Services have worked in partnership with an expert steering group to deliver the work, including representation from Change Agents UK (formerly Studentforce for Sustainability), Business in the Community and the University of Bath.

 The research presented a unique opportunity to work with students from all four UK member nations to understand their thoughts and attitudes to ESD and to provide senior national figures with student opinion.

 - Desk research will be conducted to identify the existing policy in ESD and existing student attitudes to sustainable development.

 - Empirical research will then be conducted to understand student aspirations to study sustainable development, existing provision and interpretation of ESD in universities and identification of any unmet needs.

 In 2010-11 the empirical research was conducted with first year students, in 2011-12 first and second years were researched.
 In the latest research (2012-13), we will be working with first and third year students.
 Adopting this longitudinal approach will enable us to track how the attitudes and skills of the 2010 first year cohort have changed throughout their university career as well as investigating differences between first year intakes.

-	- Two thirds of first and second year students responding to the 2011-12 study said they would willingly get paid £1,000 less a year if the company they worked for had a good environmental and ethical record.
+- Two thirds of first and second year students say they would willingly get paid £1,000 less a year if the company they worked for had a good environmental and ethical record.

 - Students believe employers value sustainability skills, according to the research, with almost 80% (79.6) of second year students in 2011-12 viewing universities as a key provider of these environmental, social and economic skills.